Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 # JESD204B Transport and Data Link Layer

-This is an implementation of JESD204B transport layer written in Verilog.
+This is my personal project for an implementation of JESD204B transport layer written in Verilog.
 The information and design is based off JEDEC JESD204B specification, which can be downloaded from [JEDEC](https://www.jedec.org/sites/default/files/docs/JESD204B.pdf) website.

 ## About JESD204B